ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ## TEEP CBOR Label Registry

 IANA is requested to create a registry titled "TEEP CBOR Labels" within the TEEP registry.
 The registry has the following format:
+Label values are not required to be contiguous; gaps are reserved for future use.

 | Label | Name | Type | Reference |
 |-------|------|------|-----------|